roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 Neovim along with how to the core components work together along with how to extend it to support new languages that you'd like to work with and keep everything up-to-date!

-You can check out my Neovim/Lunarvim config [here](https://github.com/roobert/dotfiles/blob/master/.config/lvim/config.lua).

-You can check out my Neovim theme [here](https://github.com/roobert/nightshift.vim).
+You can check out my Neovim/Lunarvim config [here](https://github.com/roobert/dotfiles/blob/master/.config/lvim/config.lua) and my theme [here](https://github.com/roobert/nightshift.vim).